JRivaas/JRivaas/README.md

 - 👋 Hi, I’m @JRivaas
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in data and machine learning.
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 jaimerivaas98@gmail.com

 <!---
 JRivaas/JRivaas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.